peck94/vaia-robustness/README.md

 ## Slides

-The slides are available in RevealJS format under the `slides/` directory.
+The slides are available in [reveal.js](https://revealjs.com/) format under the `slides/` directory.
 Simply open the `index.html` file or, preferably, run the server:

 ```bash
 ~/vaia-robustness/slides$ python server.py